-The Best Hi Hat Cymbals
+The Best Hi Hat Cymbals In 2020

 When it comes to a drum kit cymbals setup, hi hat is perhaps the most important aspect.
 Except for the snare drum or your kick, they are the most played part of any drum set.
 And since you often hit them, hi hat cymbals and stand sound will determine the ultimate sound of your drum kit.
 That means if you buy poor quality or cheap hi hat cymbals, your drum kit, regardless of how expensive it is, will be regarded as sounding creaky.